 You can modify the load and unload scripts to specify a non-standard mountpoint path for a clustered NSS volume.
 It requires using Linux commands in the scripts.
-For instructions, see: Renaming the Mount Point Path for a Clustered NSS Volume.
+For instructions, see Renaming the Mount Point Path for a Shared NSS Volume (Using a Custom Mount Point for a Shared NSS Volume) in the OES 2018 SP2: OES Cluster Services for Linux Administration Guide.